EastfordCommunicator/website/articles/34/5/municipal-election-results.md

-CUTLINE: *Adam Minor photo*

-Town Clerk Johanna Wolfe swore in several of the winners of the Municipal Election on Monday, Nov.
-17, including, from left, Michael Bilica (Board of Education); Nancy Neff (Board of Education); Seth Budd (Library Board of Trustees); Christine Hustus (Tax Collector); Arvind Shaw (Constable); Mary Degostin (Library Board of Trustees); Paul Torcellini (Selectman); Lauren Barlow (Board of Education); Robert Johnson (Board of Assessment Appeals); Randal Chinnock (Constable);
-Deborah Richards (First Selectman); and Christopher Bowen (Constable).

-HEAD: Richards earns re-election to first selectman seat
+---
+title: Richards Earns Re-election to First Selectman Seat
+layoutNumber: 3
+---

-SUB HEAD: Town sees more than 40-percent voter turnout

-JUMP HEAD: Degostin, Budd, Beermann earn Library Board of Trustees spots
+*Town sees more than 40-percent voter turnout, Degostin, Budd, Beermann earn Library Board of Trustees spots*

-BY ADAM MINOR

-MANAGING EDITOR

 EASTFORD --- Only two contested races were featured in the town's Municipal Election on Tuesday, Nov.
 4. When the dust settled, incumbent